General Questions

 As stated above, a UBC degree will be acceptable as an academic qualification at any reputable university in the world.
 Although we cannot guarantee that any graduate will receive a teaching position as a result of gaining their MFA here, the reputation of UBC’s Creative Writing program is widely known in Canada, the US and abroad.
 We believe that this reputation, our cross-genre philosophy and our workshop focus will serve prospective teachers of creative writing well.

 Yes.
 Students are required to write in three separate genre areas during the course of their degree.
-This doesn’t mean you can’t focus on your primary genre – and indeed you only write a thesis in one genre – but our philosophy is that students will discover a fuller understanding of their capacities as writers in the “cross-training” component of the Program.
+This doesn’t mean you can’t focus on your primary genre – and indeed you only write a thesis in one genre – but our philosophy is that students will discover a fuller understanding of their capacities as writers in the “cross-training” component of the program.

 This is one of the features of this degree which makes UBC’s program unique – some of our best-known graduates have ended up excelling in genres they had not previously worked in before coming to the program.

-Optional-Residency MFA Specific Questions
+Distance Education MFA Specific Questions

 It is a type of low-residency MFA in which the residency component is optional.
 As the name suggests, low-residency MFAs allow writers to complete an MFA degree without having to spend the academic year in residence at the university campus.
 Most other low-residency MFAs require attendance at two 10-day residencies each year and require full-time study.